Semester in Washington, D.C. Program

 For students, guests, prospective students coming to campus during the daytime (before 5:00 PM) please note: A limited number of daily "visitor" parking spaces are available in the Southwest Garage for a flat rate of $12/day and this garage may be reached by entering the campus from Canal Rd.
 Parking in the Southwest Quadrangle is available for students after 5 p.m. weekdays.
 Show your student GOCard and pay $2.00.
 There is no parking charge in the lot on Saturday and Sunday.
 Check the website for the Office of Transportation Management for any changes.

-Parking at the School of Continuing Studies is available on the streets for two hours.
+Parking at the Georgetown Downtown campus, home of the School of Continuing Studies, is available on the streets for two hours or in nearby parking garages.
 Please note that parking in Georgetown is very limited and ticketing is enforced.
-Daily parking is available for $13/day in the SCS garage, entrance on Bank Street.

 Student billing and student accounts management are handled by Student Accounts, located on the ground floor of White-Gravenor, (202) 687-7100 or 7111.
 Tuition adjustments are made by the Registrar, and Student Accounts processes the refunds.
 When a credit balance is due, it can be refunded only after it appears on the Student Account ledger.
 Application for a refund check must be made in writing to the Office of Student Accounts or the student may leave the refund as a credit balance in his/her student account.